 Oh boy.
-THIS one really hit the spot.
+THIS recipe of the week was one that really hit the spot.
 My last recipe, Panko Chicken with Wilted Greens and Fried Eggs, was a meal that I spontaneously made on the fly.
-For our recipe of the week, this grilled ribeye steak and cheese sandwich with sauteed spinach and mozzarella cheese was no different, and turned out to be amazing as well!
+For our recipe of the week, this grilled ribeye steak and cheese sandwich with sautéed spinach and mozzarella cheese was no different, and turned out to be amazing as well!

 Now, I said steak and cheese instead of cheesesteak for a reason.
 I find that the way it was prepared and layered, I can’t call bring myself to call it a cheesesteak.
 Maybe that’s just me!